Stellar-Rent/stellar-rent/apps/backend/README.md

 - When `NODE_ENV=test`, the Supabase configuration automatically switches to mocks instead of real database connections
 - To use a real test database, set `USE_REAL_DB=true` in your `.env.test` file
 - Make sure you have a `.env.test` file configured with valid test database credentials and any required API keys
+- The test runner will load this environment to avoid interfering with your development or production databases

 ## Environment Variables